jina-ai/finetuner/docs/get-started/onnx/index.md

 ```

 We can now export the model to the ONNX format, using the `to_onnx` method provided
-by finetuner.
+by Finetuner.
 The `onnx` package is required to use this functionality.
 Also, if
 you are using TensorFlow or PaddlePaddle you will need to install additional packages
 for the ONNX conversion.
 Specifically you will need:
 [tf2onnx](https://github.com/onnx/tensorflow-onnx) for TensorFlow and